abickiya/GameLogger/README.md

 # GameLogger

-# A simple application designed to help the user catlouge games beaten, will eventually have a graphical interface and API support
+# A simple application designed to help the user catlouge games beaten, will eventually have a graphical interface and API support.

+Old project